TheTechRobo/rsync-tool/README.md

  And change the stuff
  after that save it
- and you can run the app whenever to sync the two folders. you can add your own Automator blocks to e.g. add a notification 'Successful!'
+ and you can run the app whenever to sync the two folders. you can add your own Automator blocks to e.g. add a notification that says 'Successful!'